-58. Where the Care Inspectorate has financed expenditure on assets by a third party, the Care Inspectorate shall make appropriate arrangements to ensure that any such assets above an agreed value are not disposed of by the third party without the Care Inspectorate's prior consent.
-The Care Inspectorate shall put in place arrangements sufficient to secure the repayment of its due share of the proceeds - or an appropriate proportion of them if the Care Inspectorate contributed less than the whole cost of acquisition or improvement.
-The Care Inspectorate shall also ensure that if assets financed by the Care Inspectorate cease to be used by the third party for the intended purpose an appropriate proportion of the value of the asset shall be repaid to the Care Inspectorate.
+63. Where the Care Inspectorate has financed expenditure on assets by a third party, it shall make appropriate arrangements to ensure that any such assets above an agreed value are not disposed of by the third party without the its prior consent.
+The Care Inspectorate shall put in place arrangements sufficient to secure the repayment of its due share of the proceeds - or an appropriate proportion of them if it contributed less than the whole cost of acquisition or improvement.
+The Care Inspectorate shall also ensure that if assets financed by it cease to be used by the third party for the intended purpose an appropriate proportion of the value of the asset shall be repaid to the Care Inspectorate.